blendbyte/CoyoteCert/README.md

 ## CAA pre-check

-[CAA (Certification Authority Authorization)](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) is a DNS record type that restricts which CAs are allowed to issue certificates for a domain.
-If `example.com` has `CAA 0 issue "digicert.com"`, Let's Encrypt will refuse the order, but only after you have consumed a rate-limit attempt and waited for the ACME workflow to fail.
+[CAA (Certification Authority Authorization)](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) records let a domain owner restrict which CAs can issue for them.
+If `example.com` has `CAA 0 issue "digicert.com"`, Let's Encrypt will reject the order, but only after you've consumed a rate-limit attempt and sat through the ACME workflow.

-CoyoteCert runs the CAA check itself before submitting anything to the CA. If the records block the chosen CA, you get a `CaaException` immediately:
+CoyoteCert checks CAA itself before talking to the CA. If the records block your chosen CA, you get a `CaaException` right away:

 ```php
 use CoyoteCert\Exceptions\CaaException;